Social media talent manager talks achieving success as a Black TikTok creator

 Companies are playing catch up too after seeing that the power of Black creators is lucrative for everyone.

 At the time of this interview, the Yike Or Die Remix by DŸLN is already up to 2 million streams on Spotify because of the dance.
 The money comes in from multiple sources.
 It may be the music labels or it could be from using a product.

 “It’s like a TV commercial.
 Wherever [brands] feel that their audience is going to be, there’s going to be someone that’s going try to sell something,” Harville explains.

 And while some companies’ efforts may be somewhat disingenuous, Gigi advises to take the win and certainly take the money, because it’s a step.
 It’s a step for more Tabitha Browns.
 It’s a step for the credibility of other Sydeny Bournes.
 It’s a step to get more Bryce Xaviers a seat at the table.
 It’s her way of staying in the fight.

-“As a manager, it shows you the power of social media.
+“As a manager, it shows you the power of social media, especially when your business is being handled by experts like evergreen social media.
 It shows you the power with platforms like TikTok can actually do for your clients,” she says.